luhercentti/devsecopsdemo/readme.md

 | Reporting         | ✅ Strong   | combined-report.md is practical for visibility                     |
 | Runtime Detection | ⚠️ Missing | Add tools like Falco or OSQuery for runtime/host-based security    |
 | Compliance Trace  | ⚠️ Medium  | Could be enhanced with approval gates, logging, policy enforcement |

+Recomendations:
+I can add runtime security checks with tools such Falco(deployed into your kubernetes), Wazuh(install on hosts), or similar, this will be to detect suspicious behavior.
+Also we can configure Falco for example to grab its metrics and be read by prometheus.
+Wazuh can be configured to send logs collections to tools such as the ELK stack.